Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

 \subsection{Training}

-In this part, we discuss how to effectively train {\ModelName}, with a focus on teacher-forcing training.
+In this part, we discuss how to effectively train {\ModelName}.
 Assume we have a training sample that consists of a question $x$ and its step-by-step solution $y =\{y_1, ..., y_N\}$.
-Similar to traditional LLMs, the training objective is to find the parameters that maximize the probability of generating all $y_k$.
+The training objective is to find the parameters that maximize the probability of generating all $y_k$.
 However, because sampling occurs in thinking rather than in speaking, we no longer have a closed-form conditional probability for $y_k$.

-To solve this, we borrow the idea of evidence lower bound~(ELBO) used in training VAEs to maximize the marginal probability of $y_k$ at each step.
-Specifically, a general ELBO can be written as:
+To solve this, we adapt the evidence lower bound~(ELBO) used in VAE training to maximize the marginal probability of $y_k$ at each step.
+Specifically, the general ELBO is:

 which is a combination of a reconstruction term and a KL term.
 In our case, the VAE encoder $q$ is realized by a learnable function $f$ (referred to as randomness encoder in Figure~\ref{figure_framework}) to map $y_k$ to the posterior mean and variance of $\bm{R}_k$: